calid/bash/README.md

     $ sudo make install

 You can also just run `./bash` after make completes if you want to try the patched version without installing it

+**Important**

+This is basically a development branch, and as such I may periodically rebase it onto the latest bash master to keep it up to date.
+This will cause local branch history to diverge (and cause `git pull` to open a Merge commit).
+You can avoid this and reset your local branch to the latest rebased version by doing:

+    $ git fetch origin
+    $ git reset --hard origin/modestrs

 ## Usage ##